 If this XML is used as the layout of an

-fields are set to meaningful values, then this is how it would render on an Android device:
+Activity, with the TextView and ImageViewfields are set to meaningful values, then this is how it would render on an Android device:

 3. Creating a RecyclerView